jjvanzon/JJs-Reference-Architecture/layers.md

     The repository implementations might not used directly, but accessed through *interfaces*, so that we can indeed use a different data access technology, just by instantiating a different repository *implementation*.
 The repository interfaces are also handy for testing, to create a *fake* in-memory data store, instead of connecting to a real database.
 The API `JJ.Framework.Data` can help to abstract this data access, providing a base for these repositories and interfaces.

-- ### Platform Independent
+- ### Platform Independence

-    The dashed line going right through the diagram separates the platform-specific code from the platform independent code.
+    The dashed line going right through the [diagram](#data-layer), separates the *platform-specific* code from the *platform independent* code.
 The platform-specific code concerns itself with `NHibernate` and `SQL Server`, while the platform independent code is agnostic of what the underlying storage technology is.
-You may as well stick an `XML` file under it and not use `SQL Server` and `NHibernate` at all.
-This allows us to program against the same model, regardless of how you store it.
-This platform-independence, also allows deployment of the same code in different environment that can run `.NET` code, such as a mobile phone, windows or web.
+You may as well stick an `XML` file under it and not use `SQL Server` or `NHibernate`.
+This allows us to program against the same model, regardless of how it is stored.
+This platform-independence, also allows deployment of the same code in different environment that can run `.NET`, such as a mobile phone, windows or web.

 Presentation Layer